atiedemann/Remove-MyDhcpV4Reservation/README.md

 # Remove-MyDhcpV4Reservation

 ## DESCRIPTION
-This Cmdlet add an dhcp reservation on both dhcp servers
+This Cmdlet remove an dhcp reservation on defined dhcp servers

 ## PARAMETER ScopeID
-Defines the DHCP Scope where you want to add the reservation
+Defines the DHCP Scope where you want to remove the reservation

 ## PARAMETER MACAddress
-Defines the MAC Address for the new reservation
+Defines the MAC Address for that you want to remove the reservation

 Format:
 001122334455